Spanish America: Viceroyalties

 The impossibility of the physical presence of the monarch and the necessity of strong royal governance in the Indies resulted in the appointment of viceroys ("vice-kings"), the direct representation of the monarch, in both civil and ecclesiastical spheres.
 Viceroyalties were the largest territory unit of administration in the civil and religious spheres and the boundaries of civil and ecclesiastical governance coincided by design, to ensure crown control over both bureaucracies.
 Until the eighteenth century, there were just two viceroyalties, with the Viceroyalty of New Spain (founded 1535) administering North America, a portion of the Caribbean, and the Philippines, and the viceroyalty of Peru (founded 1542) having jurisdiction over Spanish South America.
 Viceroys served as the vice-patron of the Catholic Church, including the Inquisition, established in the seats of the viceroyalties (Mexico City and Peru).
 Viceroys were responsible for good governance of their territories, economic development, and humane treatment of the indigenous populations.

 In the eighteenth-century reforms, the Viceroyalty of Peru was reorganized, splitting off portions to form the Viceroyalty of New Granada (Colombia) (1739) and the Viceroyalty of Rio de la Plata (Argentina) (1776), leaving Peru with jurisdiction over Peru, Charcas, and Chile.
 Viceroys were of high social standing, almost without exception born in Spain, and served fixed terms.

+The most important institution of the Spanish administration in the Indies was the viceroyalty.
+Although it was not an institution in itself—the principal administrative body being the Royal Audiencia—it concentrated most of the royal authority.
+The viceroy was the king's alter ego, enjoying extensive civil and ecclesiastical privileges until the reforms of Charles III, which reduced the powers of the viceroys by creating the office of Regent of the Royal Audiencia, who thereafter presided over the Audiencia.